Metrist-Software/product-docs/vitepress/docs/monitors/metrist_envoy.md

   },
   "steps": [{
     "check_logical_name": "GetEmployees",
-    "description": "This step attempts to retrieve a list of employees."
+    "description": "This step attempts to retrieve a list of employees.", "timeout_secs": 900
   }, {
     "check_logical_name": "GetReservations",
-    "description": "This step attempts to retrieve a list of reservations."
+    "description": "This step attempts to retrieve a list of reservations.", "timeout_secs": 900
   }]
 }
 ```